discopatrick/owncloud-ansible/README.md

 * install and enable ClamAV antivirus?
 * research best practice for storing credentials on the server
 * general server hardening
+* investigate if s3 buckets have a setting to not allow overwrites of same-name files.

 ## Done